 Revit’s weather settings

-These represent the 8 weather stations that are closest to the specified project location.
-The same 8 weather stations are also displayed on the Weather Stations list.
+These represent the eight weather stations that are closest to the specified project location.
+The same eight weather stations are also displayed on the Weather Stations list.
 By default, the closest weather station is defined as the project weather station.
-By placing the cursor over a weather station map pin, it will display a tooltip with the following weather station information: station ID, year for which the most recent weather data is available, latitude, longitude, distance from project location, and elevation.
+By placing the cursor over a weather station map pin, it will display a tooltip with the following weather station information: station ID, year for which the most recent weather data is available, latitude, longitude, distance from the project location, and elevation.
 To change the project weather station, click an alternate weather station map pin, or select a different weather station on the Weather Stations list.